Grady Jarrett’s new contract is good news for Jarran Reed, not so much for the Seahawks

 As for Wagner wanting more than $17 million a year to surpass Mosley, Corry said, “That’s logical.
 I would, too.
 He’s a much better player.’’

-Wagner showed up for the team’s offseason program but did not take part in on-field drills so as to avoid possible injury, a compromise the team seemed satisfied with — coach Pete Carroll at one point said everything between Wagner and the Seahawks has been “amicable.’’
+Wagner showed up for the team’s offseason program but did not take part in on-field drills so as to avoid possible injury, a compromise the team seemed satisfied with.
+Coach Pete Carroll at one point said everything between Wagner and the Seahawks has been “amicable.’’

-If Seattle were to re-up Wagner at $17 or more million per year, he would become the highest-paid defensive player in team history and second to Wilson.
+If Seattle were to re-up Wagner at $17 million or more per year, he would become the highest-paid defensive player in team history and second to Wilson as highest-paid overall.
 And Seattle could then also pay Reed something close to that number and not have to worry about Reed’s contract surpassing Wagner’s.

-Seattle also has a franchise tag of its own it could use on Wagner or Reed, and if Wagner were to sign, the tag would seem like an even bigger possibility for Reed as there are no other players on the Seahawks roster who would be a logical candidate for the tag in 2020.
+Seattle also has a franchise tag of its own it could use on Wagner or Reed, and if Wagner were to sign, the tag would seem like an even bigger possibility for Reed as there are no other players on the roster who would be a logical candidate for the tag in 2020.

 Corry estimates the tag number would be about $16 million for a defensive tackle.

-Seattle showed a willingness to wait it out with Frank Clark last year, and then, after he had a career-high 13.5 sacks, placed a tag on him to prevent him from entering free agency before then working out a trade with the Kansas City Chiefs to get a first-round pick in 2019 and a second-rounder in 2020.
+Seattle showed a willingness to wait it out with Frank Clark last year, and then, after he had a career-high 13.5 sacks, placed a tag on him to prevent him from entering free agency before then working out a trade with the Kansas City Chiefs to get a first-round draft choice in 2019 and a second-rounder in 2020.

 “I’d understand why Seattle would have reservations (extending Reed) because even Frank Clark had a more demonstrated track record, just based on last year,’’ Corry said.
 “But there’s always that notion that the longer you wait to pay a good-to-great player, it’s going to cost you more money.’’